University of Phoenix-Arizona

 The Verdict: The Numbers Don't Add Up

 The financial data raises serious concerns about University of Phoenix-Arizona.
-With a net cost of $13,520 per year and median graduate earnings of only $37,752 ten years out, the payback period stretches to 70.5 years.
+With a net cost of $13,520 per year and median graduate earnings of only $37,752 ten years out, the estimated payback period exceeds >50 years.
 For most students, the financial return does not justify the cost.

 Areas of concern include weak earnings relative to cost and a 20.8% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.